Home/Nutritional Comparison

 Roasted Dandelion Root Chicory

-Roasted dandelion root chicory is a caffeine-free herbal beverage known for its rich, earthy flavor and potential health benefits, including digestive support and antioxidant properties.
+Roasted dandelion root chicory is a caffeine-free herbal beverage known for its earthy flavor and potential health benefits, including digestive support and liver detoxification.

-Rich in antioxidants, which can help combat oxidative stress and inflammation.
+Rich in antioxidants, roasted dandelion root may help reduce oxidative stress and inflammation in the body.

 Aged Pu-erh Tea